 It can also be heated for added relaxation, or cooled in the freezer to relieve the pain of tired or dry eyes.

 It has a satin trim, velvet elastic headband and luxury velvet lining, making it soft to the touch for added comfort.

 The eye mask comes in either marigold indigo or golden lily – visit the Disability Horizons Shop to buy this heated eye mask.

 7. Covid-19 social distancing sign – £1.20 – £2.10

-This simple yet light-hearted sign from Stickman Communications will help to remind people to respect the 2m social distancing rule – particularly important if you’re at risk from coronavirus.
+This simple yet light-hearted sign from Stickman Communications will help to remind people to respect the 2m social distancing rule when visiting you at home – particularly important if you’re at risk from coronavirus.

 We also have a ‘poor immune system’ sign, which clarifies to people why it’s so important to keep their distance.